Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 Select or create a variant to enable the delete button, then select it to remove the variant from the Abap Program.

-This removes the variant from the abap step only.
+This removes the variant from the ABAP step only.
 It does not permanently delete the variant from the SAP Business Warehouse system.

 Abap Print Specifications